-4.3 Pressure Drop for the Reference Parameter Set
+4.3 Pressure Drop for the Reference Parameter Set.
 There are many parameters present in the model, and each can vary within its own physiological range.
 In order to isolate the effect of each individual parameter, we introduce a Reference Parameter Set (henceforth referred to as the Reference Set), which is based on averaged values of a normal human cystic duct.
-The Reference Set is: n = 7, $\xi = 0.5$ , v = 1.275 mm/s, $d{cD} = 1$ mm, $L{cD} = 40$ mm, E = 300 Pa, $\alpha{in} = 1$ , and Q = 1 ml/min.
+The Reference Set is: n=7, $\xi=0.5$, $\nu=1.275$ mm2/s, $d{CD}=1$ mm, $L{CD}=40$ mm, E=300 Pa, $\alpha{in}=1$, and Q=1 ml/min.
 The effect of any particular parameter on the pressure drop is determined by varying this parameter while keeping all the other parameters fixed.
-For the rigid tube, all parameters are the same except that Young's modulus does apply.
+For the rigid tube, all parameters are the same except that Young's modulus does not apply.

-The predicted pressure drops in the human biliary system for the Reference Set using the rigid and elastic models in the emptying and refill phases are shown in Fig. 7.
-Two cases are considered: $\alpha{in} = 1$ and 1.2. $\alpha{in} = 1$ is the case when the inlet of the cystic duct is not expanded, while $\alpha{in} = 1.2$ indicates a duct expansion because this has been observed clinically.
-It can be seen that for $\alpha{in} = 1$ the elastic model predicts a greater pressure drop in the emptying phase, due to the collapse of the cystic duct.
-It is also noted that the maximum value of the pressure drop agrees with the typical physiological observation of 20Pa to 100Pa [4, 35].
+The predicted pressure drops in the human biliary system using the rigid and elastic models are shown in Fig. 7.
+Two cases are considered: $\alpha{in}=1$ and 1.2. $\alpha{in}=1$ is the case when the inlet of the cystic duct is not expanded, while $\alpha{in}=1.2$ indicates a duct expansion sometimes observed clinically.
+It can be seen that for $\alpha{in}=1$, the elastic model predicts a greater pressure drop in the emptying phase, due to the collapse of the cystic duct.
+It is also noted that the maximum value of the pressure drop agrees with the typical physiological observation of 20 to 100 Pa [4,35].

-The ratio of total pressure drop in the common bile duct or common hepatic duct to the total pressure drop in the cystic duct, can illustrate the importance of the pressure drop across the cystic duct in the human biliary system.
+The ratio of total pressure drop in the common bile duct or common hepatic duct to the total pressure drop in the cystic duct can illustrate the importance of the pressure drop across the cystic duct in the human biliary system.
 The results demonstrate that the pressure drop in the common duct is less than 1.5%, and in the common hepatic duct less than 0.15% only, compared to that in the cystic duct.
-This justifies estimating the pressure drop in the human biliary system from the cystic duct model only, as was done by Ooi et al [25].
+This justifies estimating the pressure drop in the human biliary system from the cystic duct model only, as was done by Ooi et al. [25].

 In the following, the pressure drop in the cystic duct is presented in the results.
-All the parameters used below are in those in the Reference set unless otherwise stated.
+All the parameters used below are in those in the Reference Set unless otherwise stated.

-4.4 Effects of Parameters on the Pressure Drop

-The effects of the baffle height ratio $\xi$ and number of baffles n on the pressure drop are shown in Fig. 8.
+4.4 Effects of Parameters on the Pressure Drop.
+The effects of the baffle height ratio ξ and number of baffles n on the pressure drop are shown in Fig. 8.
 The pressure drop predicted by the elastic model is also compared with the corresponding rigid model.
-The pressure drop increases as $\xi$ increases since the greater the baffle height ratio, the narrower the equivalent diameter.
-As $\xi$ varies from 0.3 to 0.7, the pressure drop increases from 50Pa to 100Pa and 200Pa for the rigid and elastic ducts, respectively.
+The pressure drop increases as ξ increases since the greater the baffle height ratio, the narrower the equivalent diameter.
+As ξ varies from 0.3 to 0.7, the pressure drop increases from 50 to 100 Pa and 200 Pa for the rigid and elastic ducts, respectively.
 The pressure drop also increases as n varies from 2 to 18.
-Over the ranges of parameters chosen in this study, the change in $\xi$ produces a greater change in pressure drops for both rigid and elastic ducts (from approximately 50Pa to 200Pa) than the change (from approximately 50Pa to 100Pa) in ducts by varying n (Fig.8).
-This finding agrees with the numerical observations by Ooi et al [25].
-Also, that the pressure drop predicted by the elastic wall model is always greater than that estimated by the rigid wall model for all values of $\xi$ and n, due to the duct collapsing downstream (see Fig. 10 below), which effectively reduces $d{eq}$ .
+Over the ranges of parameters chosen in this study, the change in ξ produces a greater change in pressure drops for both rigid and elastic ducts (from approximately 50 to 200 Pa) than the change (from approximately 50 to 100 Pa) in ducts by varying n (Fig. 8).
+This finding agrees with the numerical observations by Ooi et al. [25].
+In addition, the pressure drop predicted by the elastic wall model is always greater than that estimated by the rigid wall model for all values of ξ and n, due to the duct collapsing downstream (see Fig. 10 below), which effectively reduces d{eq} .